frawau/aioblescan/README.md

 What can you track?

     aioblescan will try to parse all the incoming advertized information.
 You can see the raw data when it does not know what to do.
-With EddyStone beacon you can see the URL, Telemetry and UID
+With Eddystone beacon you can see the URL, Telemetry and UID